-A. I am not aware of any relationship or interest or situation involving my family or myself that might result in, or give the appearance of being, a conflict of interest between such family member or me on one hand and ISRI (including its affiliates and Chapters) on the other.
-Initials: The following are relationships, interests, or situations involving me or a member of my family that I consider might result in or appear to be an actual, apparent, or potential conflict of interest between such family members or myself on one hand and ISRI (including its affiliates and Chapters) or the other.
-Initials: Corporate (either nonprofit or for-profit) directorships, positions, and employment: Memberships in the following organizations: Contracts, business activities, and investments with or in the following organizations: Other relationships and activities: My primary business or occupation at this time:
+A. I am not aware of any relationship or interest or situation involving my family or myself the might result in, or give the appearance of being, a conflict of interest between such family members on one hand and ISRI (including its affiliates and Chapters) on the other.
+Initials: B. The following are relationships, interests, or situations involving me or a member that I consider might result in or appear to be an actual, apparent, or potential conflict of between such family members or myself on one hand and ISRI (including its affiliates and the other.
+Initials: interest Corporate (either nonprofit or for-profit) directorships, positions, and employment: Memberships in the following organizations: Contracts, business activities, and investments with or in the following organizations: Other relationships and activities: My primary business or occupation at this time: